 Where to Stay: These rural towns in northwestern New Jersey were made for rustic escapes.
 After a day of hiking, biking or fishing at High Point State Park, stay overnight in one of the on-site cabins (open through October 15) which stay cozy with a woodstove (or pitch a tent in one of their family- and pet-friendly campsites).
 Bring your RV or sleep in a miniature log cabin for a “glamping” experience at Sun Retreats Pleasant Acres Farm Campground.

 Where to Eat: After a day of exploring the great outdoors (and marveling at fall foliage all along the way), a hearty dinner of gourmet pizzas, pasta, calzones and pizza rolls at Lorenzo’s Pizzeria & Restaurant is sure to satisfy.
 Nearby, The Green Olive serves up an array of Greek and Italian cuisine, from gyros to short rib ravioli.
 For flavorful Asian specialties, stop by Eastern Garden for colorful platters of sushi, fried rice and wok-fried meats and veggies.

 Southern Shore Region

-Before visiting the attractions of your choosing, please call ahead or visit their official websites or social media pages to get the latest hours of operation and other need-to-know details.
+Before visiting your chosen destinations, please call ahead or visit the official websites or social media pages to get the latest hours of operation and other need-to-know details.